"I am dedicated to preserving the medium of celluloid as an aesthetic choice for filmmakers."

 William DiPietra (1975-2017)

 William F. DiPietra was a filmmaker, director, screenwriter and founder/president of his own film production company, Richmond Productions.
 A purist when it came to filmmaking, William (Bill) was devoted to celluloid, 16mm filmmaking, his Arri camera and his Steenbeck editing machine.
 Bill received two Media Arts degrees: a B.A. from Fordham University and an M.A. from Long Island University.
 He was also an FDNY EMT in New York City.
-WIlliam passed away in 2017 at age 42 from a benign childhood brain tumor which had returned many years later in a more aggressive form.
+WIlliam passed away in 2017, at age 42, due to illness.

 Bill loved being a New Yorker, exploring Manhattan, the Film Forum, the Union Square Market, Fordham and LIU, Little Italy, the Strand...the Mets.
 Several of his friends called him "the quintessential New Yorker."